 - Preheat your oven to 325 degrees Fahrenheit.
 Line a 6-inch square cake pan with parchment paper.
 You can bake it in an 8-inch round or square pan, but the cake will be thinner.
 Or, of course, increase the measurements to fit the pan you want.
 But with flax seed eggs, the smaller the cake, the more likely it will rise.

 Make the Cake

 - In a large bowl, stir dry ingredients together.

-- In a smaller bowl, stir together the milk, maple syrup and vanilla.
-Meanwhile, add the tsp of baking powder to the flaxseed mixture.
-Give it a stir, then add that too to the smaller bowl.
-Stir the small bowl until the liquid mixture is fully combined.
+- Meanwhile, add the tsp of baking powder to the flaxseed mixture.
+Give it a stir, then add that to a smaller bowl.
+In to that smaller bowl, stir in the rest of the wet ingredients.
+Stir until the liquid mixture is fully combined.

 - Gradually add the wet ingredients to the dry, stir again until all are combined.

 - Pour batter into pan, bake for 25 minutes or until cake tester comes out clean.

 - Let cake cool in pan 15 minutes.
 Remove carefully, and set on rack to cool completely before frosting.